By Jim Tranquada

 When after several years of corporate law practice Valerie Jarrett realized she had no passion for her work, she took a leap of faith and went to work for Harold Washington, Chicago’s first Black mayor—even though all her friends told her she was crazy to give up the big salary and the office with a view of Lake Michigan.

 But she knew she wanted to be part of something bigger--a life of public service that could make a real difference in people's lives, the senior adviser to President Barack Obama ’83 said February 11 as part of Occidental College’s Barack Obama Scholars Speakers Series.
 “I decided to follow the quiet voice inside of me.
 I urge all of you to do that—it’s OK to push against the current.
 That's what I did and it changed my life.”
-(The recording of the event can be found here.)

 More than 560 Occidental students, alumni, faculty and staff attended virtually as Occidental President Harry J. Elam, Jr., interviewed Jarrett, the current president of the Barack Obama Foundation, about her career in public service, her key role in two terms at the Obama White House and her views on the future of our democracy.
 Sara El-Amine ’07, national director of Obama’s 2012 re-election campaign and co-chair of the Scholars program, introduced Elam and fielded questions submitted by those watching.